Diamond: Carbon sources

 The mantle has roughly one billion gigatonnes of carbon (for comparison, the atmosphere-ocean system has about 44,000 gigatonnes).
 Carbon has two stable isotopes, 12C and 13C, in a ratio of approximately 99:1 by mass.
 This ratio has a wide range in meteorites, which implies that it also varied a lot in the early Earth.
 It can also be altered by surface processes like photosynthesis.
 The fraction is generally compared to a standard sample using a ratio δ13C expressed in parts per thousand.
 Common rocks from the mantle such as basalts, carbonatites, and kimberlites have ratios between −8 and −2.
 On the surface, organic sediments have an average of −25 while carbonates have an average of 0.

 Populations of diamonds from different sources have distributions of δ13C that vary markedly.
 Peridotitic diamonds are mostly within the typical mantle range; eclogitic diamonds have values from −40 to +3, although the peak of the distribution is in the mantle range.
 This variability implies that they are not formed from carbon that is primordial (having resided in the mantle since the Earth formed).
 Instead, they are the result of tectonic processes, although (given the ages of diamonds) not necessarily the same tectonic processes that act in the present.
+Diamond-forming carbon originates in the top 700 kilometers (430 mi) or so of the upper mantle closest to the surface, known as the asthenosphere.

 Formation and growth

-Diamonds in the mantle form through a metasomatic process where a C-O-H-N-S fluid or melt dissolves minerals in a rock and replaces them with new minerals.
-(The vague term C-O-H-N-S is commonly used because the exact composition is not known.)
+Diamonds in the mantle form through a metasomatic process where a C–O–H–N–S fluid or melt dissolves minerals in a rock and replaces them with new minerals.
+(The vague term C–O–H–N–S is commonly used because the exact composition is not known.)
 Diamonds form from this fluid either by reduction of oxidized carbon (e.g., CO2 or CO3) or oxidation of a reduced phase such as methane.

 Using probes such as polarized light, photoluminescence, and cathodoluminescence, a series of growth zones can be identified in diamonds.
 The characteristic pattern in diamonds from the lithosphere involves a nearly concentric series of zones with very thin oscillations in luminescence and alternating episodes where the carbon is resorbed by the fluid and then grown again.
 Diamonds from below the lithosphere have a more irregular, almost polycrystalline texture, reflecting the higher temperatures and pressures as well as the transport of the diamonds by convection.